nabla-containers/nabla-containers.github.io/_posts/2018-06-28-nabla-setup.md

 title: Running a Nabla Container
 date: 2018-06-28
 image: nabla-build-runtime.png
+author: lumjjb
+description: Getting started with Nabla Containers.
+We will go through the build and installation process, and get you started on running your first nabla container - in 3 simple steps!
 ---

 Earlier, we introduced [Nabla Containers]({{'/' | relative_url}}).
 In this article we will show how you can get started with Nabla-containers!
 We will go through the build and installation process, and get you started on running your first nabla container - in 3 simple steps!
 In the following articles, we will show how you can create your own nabla containerized `node.js` and `python` applications!